divyanshu12/Jarvis-VoiceAssistant/README.md

 # Voice-Assistant
-JARVIS voice assistant by Divyanshu Agarwal
+JARVIS, a voice assistant by Divyanshu Agarwal

 # Dependies